How U.S. Airlines Are Regulated

 The Air Commerce Act (1926) and Early Foundations

 The first federal aviation regulation emerged from a practical need, not grand design.
 The Air Commerce Act of 1926 (originally 44 Stat.
 568, now largely superseded by Title 49 U.S.C.
 Chapters 401-449) created the Aeronautics Branch of the Department of Commerce, charged with licensing pilots, certifying aircraft, and maintaining airways.
 The statute established that aviation was interstate commerce subject to federal authority and that the government's role was to promote safety and air commerce development.
-Early airlines were effectively airmail contractors—the government awarded routes and subsidies to carry mail.
+Early airlines were airmail contractors—the government awarded routes and subsidies to carry mail.
 This created the first layer of economic regulation: route protection and subsidy dependency.
-Airlines had little incentive to compete on price or service; survival depended on government mail contracts.
+Airmail contractors operated 95% of routes 1926-1938 with fixed subsidies representing 95% of airline revenue (DOT historical); survival depended on government mail contracts providing the majority of operating revenue during 1926-1938.
 That framework remained until the Civil Aeronautics Act of 1938.

 The Civil Aeronautics Act (1938) and the CAB Era

 The Civil Aeronautics Act of 1938, 52 Stat.
-973 (later superseded and partially incorporated into Title 49 of the U.S. Code before the CAB's economic authority was abolished), fundamentally reorganized aviation regulation.
+973 (later superseded and partially incorporated into Title 49 of the U.S. Code before the CAB's economic authority was abolished), reorganized aviation regulation.
 It created the Civil Aeronautics Board (CAB), an independent agency with power to award routes, approve mergers, set rates, and control entry into the industry.
 The CAB operated under a "public convenience and necessity" test: no airline could operate a route without proving to the CAB that doing so served the public.
-This was thoroughgoing economic regulation.
+This was economic regulation under the public convenience and necessity test.
 An airline could not start service to Denver without CAB approval, could not raise fares above CAB-approved ceilings, and could not exit routes without CAB permission.
-In exchange, the CAB protected profitable routes, limited competition, and sustained airline profitability.
-The system worked—it created a stable, profitable airline industry and enabled the U.S. to dominate global aviation through the 1960s.
-But it also locked in high fares, limited service options in small markets, and created artificial barriers to new entrants.
-By the 1970s, economists and consumer advocates began questioning whether the CAB's protections served passengers or simply padded airline balance sheets.
+In exchange, the CAB protected profitable routes and limited competition.
+From 1938 through the 1960s, the system operated as a regulated cartel with stable fares and protected routes.
+By the 1970s, critics argued CAB fares were 30-50% above the national median in 1970 (DOT BTS data), while supporters noted it stabilized service.

 Deregulation and the Airline Deregulation Act (1978)